GuvaCode/ray4laz/README.md

 build and installation raylib
 --------

-raylib binary releases for Windows, Linux and macOS are available at the [Github Releases page](https://github.com/raysan5/raylib/releases).
+raylib binary releases for Windows, Linux and macOS are available at the [Github Releases page](https://github.com/raysan5/raylib/releases),and also in the ray4laz/libs folder.

 building raylib on multiple platforms
 --------